uPortal-Attic/uportal-app-framework/docs/markdown/theming.md

  + `crestalt` : the alt text
  + `group` : Which group should this be enabled for automatically?
 Not sure, ask the MyUW dev team.
  + `mascotImg` : (Optional) See documentation about the mascot for announcements [here](#/md/announcements)
+ + `footerLinks` : An array of links which appear in the footer.
+Typically the campus help desk and feedback portal.

 + Add in a <theme-name>.less file in the folder `/uw-frame-components/css/themes` that looks like this: